jonespm/SI664-docs/install/mac-brew_python_django_mysql-install.md

 :warning: To log in to the Workstation as root you will need the root user password you created earlier.

+:bulb: If you choose not to move the installer *.dmg to the Trash, remember to eject the mounted volume via the Finder.

 ## <a name="mysqluser">8.0 Create a MySQL User Account</a>
 To confirm that all is well with the install log into the shell as the root user and issue the `SHOW DATABASES` statement.